phalcon/documentation/docs/tutorial-vokuro.md

 ### Mail
 `Vokuro\Plugins\Mail\Mail` is a wrapper to [Swift Mailer][swiftmailer].
 It exposes two methods `send()` and `getTemplate()` which allow you to get a template from the views and populate it with data.
 The resulting HTML can then be used in the `send()` method along with the recipient and other parameters to send the email message.

+!!! info "NOTE"

-> **NOTE**: Note that this component is used only if `useMail` is enabled in your `.env` file.
+    Note that this component is used only if `useMail` is enabled in your `.env` file.
 You will also need to ensure that the SMTP server and credentials are valid.
-{: .alert .alert-info }

 ## Sign Up
 ### Controller